Personalisation, personalisation, personalisation!

 Sound familiar?
 Yes, at every CRO convention you’ve ever been to, right?!
+After all, personalisation has become one of the biggest and most discussed digital marketing trends in recent years.

 Great, now how should we go about it?

-Well let’s start by addressing the current state of play which by and large, is not good.
+Well let’s start by addressing the current state of play which, by and large, is not good.
 The number one issue I most often hear from consumers when asked about their thoughts on personalisation goes along the lines of:

 “When will personalisation get to the point where it’s not annoying?”